Saint Joseph: Professional life

 In the Gospels, Joseph's occupation is mentioned only once.
 The Gospel of Matthew asks about Jesus:

 Joseph's description as a "tekton" (τέκτων) has been traditionally translated into English as "carpenter", but is a rather general word (from the same root that gives us "technical", "technology") that could cover makers of objects in various materials.
 The Greek term evokes an artisan with wood in general, or an artisan in iron or stone.
 But the specific association with woodworking is a constant in Early Christian tradition; Justin Martyr (died c.
 165) wrote that Jesus made yokes and ploughs, and there are similar early references.

 Other scholars have argued that tekton could equally mean a highly skilled craftsman in wood or the more prestigious metal, perhaps running a workshop with several employees, and noted sources recording the shortage of skilled artisans at the time.
-Geza Vermès has stated that the terms 'carpenter' and 'son of a carpenter' are used in the Jewish Talmud to signify a very learned man, and he suggests that a description of Joseph as 'naggar' (a carpenter) could indicate that he was considered wise and highly literate in the Torah.
+Géza Vermes has stated that the terms 'carpenter' and 'son of a carpenter' are used in the Jewish Talmud to signify a very learned man, and he suggests that a description of Joseph as 'naggar' (a carpenter) could indicate that he was considered wise and highly literate in the Torah.

 At the time of Joseph, Nazareth was an obscure village in Galilee, about 130 km from the Holy City of Jerusalem, and is barely mentioned in surviving non-Christian texts and documents.
 Archaeology over most of the site is made impossible by subsequent building, but from what has been excavated and tombs in the area around the village, it is estimated that the population was at most about 400.
 It was, however, only about 6 kilometers from the city of Sepphoris, which was destroyed and depopulated by the Romans in 4 BC, and thereafter was expensively rebuilt.
 Analysis of the landscape and other evidence suggest that in Joseph's lifetime Nazareth was "oriented toward" the nearby city, which had an overwhelmingly Jewish population although with many signs of Hellenization, and historians have speculated that Joseph and later Jesus too might have traveled daily to work on the rebuilding.
 Specifically the large theatre in the city has been suggested, although this has aroused much controversy over dating and other issues.
 Other scholars see Joseph and Jesus as the general village craftsmen, working in wood, stone, and metal on a wide variety of jobs.